Back to list

 Guarantors

-Sometimes a lender will only approve an applicant’s loan if somebody else (usually a family member) agrees to be a ‘Guarantor’ which ensures the loan can be repaid by another source if needed.
+Sometimes a lender will only approve an applicant’s loan if somebody else agrees to be a ‘Guarantor’.
+Typically, a family member will assume the role (and the responsibility).

-Basically, a Guarantor makes a promise, or guarantees to pay off the loan if the applicant, for any reason, doesn’t pay the loan back.
+Basically, a Guarantor guarantees to pay off the loan if the applicant, for any reason, doesn’t pay the loan back.
 It is an enforceable legal document if taken correctly by the lender.

-What this really means is that you, as guarantor, will be held responsible for the whole loan if the applicant can’t pay or, in the worst case scenario, just doesn’t pay.
+What this really means is that you, as guarantor, are responsible for the whole loan if the applicant can’t (or won't) pay.
 The lender can then take action to recover their costs from you.
 This could include additional costs of the legal action, such as selling your home or other assets or pursuing your income to recover the money owing.

 Should I be a Guarantor?